How To Annotate A PDF (2022 Guide)

 It’s absolutely essential!

-It’s how your team can share ideas and ensure that everyone is on the same page.
+It’s how your virtual team can share ideas and ensure that everyone is on the same page.

 And the faster and more efficient the process is, the better content you can deliver.

 Unfortunately, a confusing and expensive PDF annotator will only slow your process down.

 You need PDF annotation software that’s both lightweight and multifunctional.